data-exp-lab/dxl-docs/source/infrastructure.rst

    which the file can be located.
- * ownCloud: You can log in with your NCSA credentials to https://hub.yt/owncloud/ to access a private ownCloud instance, which acts like Dropbox or Google Drive, but which has access to the DXL ``/dpool/`` data.
+ * ownCloud: You can log in with your NCSA credentials to https://hub.yt/owncloud/ to access a private ownCloud instance, which acts like Dropbox or Google Drive.
+Currently this has a total of 4TB available, but may be migrated to using ``/dpool/`` eventually.
  * You can start a new `SAGE2 <http://sage2.sagecommons.org/>`_ instance by visiting https://hub.yt/startsage/ .
 This will return you both a hash you can share with others (for screen sharing) and a running instance of SAGE2.